All Episodes

 You followed a horse on a plow, right?

-I mean, you plowed fields as you.
+I mean, you plowed fields, as you say.

-Oh, yeah, for how long did you do that?
+For how long did you do that?

-The rest of the time I was working on the farm, did all kinds of farm work.
+The rest of the time, I was working on the farm, did all kinds of farm work.

 I have no formula to suggest to anybody about that.